SRA Frequently Asked Questions

 - You also have access to a Center for Healthy Relationships consultant for guidance in applying results.

-- You will administer the SRA to the entire freshman class during the first few weeks of the fall semester.
+- You might administer the SRA to the entire freshman class during the first few weeks of the fall semester.

-- You will administer the SRA to the entire student body during the final few weeks of the spring semester
+- You might administer the SRA to the entire student body during the final few weeks of the spring semester

 - If you choose to administer the SRA using the online assessment, you will receive a link to the assessment for your university a few weeks before the date you choose.
 If you choose the hard copy version, you will receive the requested number of assessments at least two weeks before the selected date of administration.
 The university is responsible for determining the date in enough time to receive all of the materials.